-When authenticate against the RADIUS or TACACS+ server, user with the same name must exist locally.
-It can be created manually (see Chapter 6.1) or can be created automatically based on data from RADIUS/TACACS+ server, if the Take Over Server Users option is enabled as described hereunder.
+When authenticate against the RADIUS server, user with the same name must exist locally.
+It can be created manually (see Chapter 5.1) or can be created automatically based on data from RADIUS server, if the Take Over Server Users option is enabled as described hereunder.

-To configure the authentication against a RADIUS server, choose RADIUS with fallback or RADIUS only as the PAM mode and set up all required items, see Figure 50.
+To configure the authentication against a RADIUS server, choose RADIUS with fallback or RADIUS only as the PAM mode and set up all required items, see Figure 56.
+Table 51 describes all the configuration options for the RADIUS PAM modes.

-Figure 50: Configuration of RADIUS
+Figure 56: Configuration of RADIUS